dbenitom/introduction-to-R/README.md

 ## Getting the workshop "syllabus"

 1. Go to the [workshop GitHub repository](https://github.com/dbenitom/introduction-to-R) (you should already be there if you are reading this ;))
-2. Click on `Clone or download`, then click `Download ZIP`.
+2. Click on the `Code` tab, then click `Download ZIP`.
 Save this file somewhere useful on your local computer.

 ![](imgs/github.PNG)